aaronaverill/CircuitPython_NeoSprite/README.rst

         sprite.fillPixelBytes(neopixels.buf)
         neopixels.show()

-This example demonstrates how to set the brightness of a sprite.
-Modifying the pixel data once at the start instead of every time the pixels are refreshed allows much faster animations.
-Copy the 8 pixel wide sprite.bmp file from examples/sprites/matrix-4x8 to your flash storage.
+This example demonstrates how to set the brightness of a sprite by modifying the bitmap RGB data once at the start of the program and using the default full brightness (1.0) in the NeoPixel.

+When the brightness of the NeoPixel object is set to 100% it avoids a bytearray allocation, memory read, floating point multiplication and memory assignment for every pixel on every animation frame.
+You should see a significant animation speed improvement with this code change.

+Copy the 8 pixel wide 'sprite.bmp' file from 'examples/sprites/matrix-4x8' folder to your flash storage root folder.

 .. code-block::